lhriscu/PARLAM/README.md

 ## Citation

-If you use this repository in your research or work, please cite it as follows:
+If you use this repository in your research or work, please cite the following research paper:

-> Hriscu, L. PARLAM: Personalized Assistant Retriever Language Model.
-GitHub repository: [https://github.com/lhriscu/PARLAM](https://github.com/lhriscu/PARLAM).
+> Hriscu, L., Sanfeliu, A., & Garrell, A. (2025).
+Human Perception in Social Tasks: A Comparative Evaluation of Autonomous and Teleoperated Robots.
+IEEE Robotics and Automation Letters.

 ## License
 ```